yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 <img src="https://i.imgur.com/oJdwz6n.png" />

 In all three strategies, any earned tokens are regularly claimed, sold for more of the underlying Curve LP token, and then deposited back into the strategy to compound the yield.

+#### Harvests

-Harvests on vaults created from the Vault Factory are permissionless and anyone can call it via the harvest() function on the attached strategies.
+Harvests on vaults created from the Vault Factory are permissionless and anyone can call it via the [harvestStrategy()](https://etherscan.io/address/0x256e6a486075fbadbb881516e9b6b507fd082b5d#writeContract) function (keeper.factory.ychad.eth).
+Simply put in the strategy address from the factory vault which you would like to call harvest on, and click write.

 ### Contracts